 Here’s an example of how it works:

 Mel, a consultant, forms an S Corp that earns $100,000 in profit.
-Her corporation pays her $60,000 in employee wages and bonuses.
+Her business pays her $60,000 in employee wages and bonuses.
 The remaining profits pass through the S Corp and are reported as a distribution on Mel’s personal income tax return (not as employee wages).

-But because it isn’t viewed as employee wages, neither Mel nor her corporation pay employment tax on this amount.
+But because it isn’t viewed as employee wages, neither Mel nor her business pay employment tax on this amount.
 Mel and her business only pay a total of $9,100 in employment taxes instead of $15,300.
 That’s a lot of savings!

 Click here for tips on how to pay yourself a salary from your S Corp.